If you’re into watercolor, there are so many Bullet Journal supplies for you! Including watercolor notebooks to use as your next BuJo.

 I also love the notebook design and attention to every detail.
 Bonnie, the wonderful mind and person behind Archer and Olive, really cares about each one of us getting the best notebook possible, and it really shows.

-I’m happy to mention here that I’m actually on Archer and Olive’s writers’ team and you can check out some of my posts on their blog.
+I’m happy to mention here that I was actually on Archer and Olive’s design team for some time in 2020 and 2022.

 However, with a spiral bind, you’ll never be able to create a two-page unified spread since there will always be a pretty significant gap between the two pages.